balena-io-experimental/grafana-agent-block/README.md

 After registering, install the Linux Server integration ([instructions](https://grafana.com/docs/grafana-cloud/data-configuration/get-started-integration/)) for your cloud, which will create pre-configured dashboards.
 On the setup page, *don't* install the agent.
 Instead, at the bottom of the page, select *Install* in the section *Install Dashboards and Alerts* ([screenshot](docs/install-linux-integration.png)).
 Then you can view your dashboards although they are not receiving data yet.

 Next, create a fleet for your devices in the balenaCloud dashboard.
-Set fleet [variables](https://docs.balena.io/learn/manage/variables/) for the Prometheus username, password, and remote write URL environment variables using the values from your Grafana Cloud Prometheus service page ([screenshot](docs/prometheus-config.png)).
+Set fleet [variables](https://docs.balena.io/learn/manage/variables/#fleet-wide-variables) for the Prometheus username, password, and remote write URL using the values from your Grafana Cloud Prometheus service page ([screenshot](docs/prometheus-config.png)).
 The service page is available from your Grafana account site (`grafana.com/orgs/{team}`), not the cloud dashboard.

 | Variable | Prometheus service page reference |
 | -------- | --------------------------------- |